Allied war crimes during World War II: Moroccan Goumiers

 French Moroccan troops of the French Expeditionary Corps, known as Goumiers, committed mass crimes in Italy during and after the Battle of Monte Cassino and in Germany.
 According to Italian sources, more than 12,000 civilians, above all young and old women, children, were kidnapped, raped, or killed by Goumiers.
 This is featured in the Italian film La Ciociara (Two Women) with Sophia Loren.

 French troops took part in the invasion of Germany, and France was assigned an occupation zone in Germany.
 Perry Biddiscombe quotes the original survey estimates that the French Goumiers for instance committed "385 rapes in the Constance area; 600 in Bruchsal; and 500 in Freudenstadt."
 The soldiers are also alleged to have committed widespread rape in the Höfingen District near Leonberg.
 Katz and Kaiser, though they mention rape, found no specific occurrences in either Höfingen or Leonberg compared to other towns.

 Anthony Clayton, in his book France, Soldiers, and Africa, devotes several pages to the criminal activities of the Goumiers, which he partially ascribes to typical practices in their homeland.

-According to Norman Naimark, French Moroccan troops matched the behaviour of Soviet troops when it came to rape, in particular in the early occupation of Baden and Württemberg, provided the numbers are correct.

 United Kingdom

+Looting, rape, and prisoner executions were committed by British soldiers at a similar scale compared to other armies throughout the war.

+Indiscriminate bombing of cities

-The British, with other allied nations (mainly the U.S.) carried out air raids against enemy cities during World War II, including the bombing of the German city of Dresden, which killed around 25,000 people.
+The British, with other Allied nations (mainly the U.S.), carried out air raids against enemy cities during World War II, including the bombing of the German city of Dresden, which killed around 25,000 people.
 While "no agreement, treaty, convention or any other instrument governing the protection of the civilian population or civilian property" from aerial attack was adopted before the war, the Hague Conventions did prohibit the bombardment of undefended towns.
-The city, largely untouched by the war had functioning rail communications to the Eastern front and was an industrial centre.
-Allied forces inquiry concluded that an air attack on Dresden was militarily justified on the grounds the city was defended.
+The city, largely untouched by the war, had functioning rail communications to the Eastern front and was an industrial centre.
+A USAF historical analysis concluded that Dresden was "a legitimate military target".